-The board of directors will review the reserves annually when the audited financial statements are available.
-The board of directors will ensure that the reserves are kept within the agreed minimum and maximum levels.
+The Board will review the reserves annually when the audited financial statements are available.
+The Board shall ensure that the reserves are kept within the agreed minimum and maximum levels.

-The board of directors will review the adequacy of the reserve levels in conjunction with the actuary's review of the board's benefits liability methods and assumptions.
+The Board will review the adequacy of the reserve levels every three years in conjunction with the actuary's review of the board's benefits liability methods and assumptions.